 I had always wanted an Argosy-Like desk with angled racks right at the desktop level.
 I resisted because the dimensions and layout weren’t quite exactly what I wanted and well… the price.
 Occasionally I would consider doing a DIY studio desk, begin the design and get too busy to follow through.
 So I just stuck with my lame “office furniture” desk and external racks.
 After seeing others doing fantastic looking DIY desks, I decided to go for it.
-A lot of my studio is DIY besides this desk.
-Most of the components in my 500-series rack are kits and I’ve gotten deep into microphone mods and builds too.

 One decision that made things simpler, and cheaper was to construct it out of MDF instead of plywood.
 I would have never considered that until I saw some amazing results that others have gotten with MDF.
 In the end, I had a desk that I love.
 It has 16u of rack space above the desk and another 16u below.

 The basic idea was to have two side wings and a table top between them.
 One uniqueness to my design which I’m really happy about is that the computer monitors sit on a separate bridge that is 2 inches (52mm) lower than the desk surface.
 This gives me a much more comfortable viewing angle and gets them more out of the sound field.
 That monitor bridge is the thing that actually sets the orientation of the side wings.
 It sits on angle iron on the side wings and is held in place with some pins that go through the bridge into the metal angle pieces.